-But, that’s not all.
 There is another little training secret.
-You see, your lat growth is in the STRETCH.
+Your lat growth is in the STRETCH.
 You MUST get the FULL stretch between each and every contraction, otherwise they will not develop to their full potential.

 How do you do this?
 Well, first keep your arms straight on the release.
 You can’t get a full lat stretch with bent arms.

 Grab the pulldown bar overhead and position yourself in the pulldown apparatus.
 With your arms straight and locked overhead, shrug your shoulders down FIRST to ensure you call your lats into the exercise and then pull the bar down to your collar bone.